Starcounter/Docs/docs/database-classes.md

 ## Proxy state fields and properties

 Sometimes it is required to declare a public non-persistent field or property in a database class.
 Such fields or properties can be used for advanced calculations or caching of computed values.
 This can be achieved with usage of the `ProxyStateAttribute`.
-Starcounter ignores and does not persist everything marked with the `ProxyStateAttribute`.
+Starcounter ignores and does not persist anything marked with the `ProxyStateAttribute`.

 ```csharp
 [Database]